Skip to main content

 Want to learn more?

-StarTree ThirdEye comes with a lot of APIs (Application Programming Interfaces) (link) – One can build their own custom portals/web wrapper over StarTree ThirdEye.
+StarTree ThirdEye comes with a lot of API calls link you can use to build your own custom portals/web wrappers over StarTree ThirdEye.
 As a user, you have more control over using and customizing StarTree ThirdEye in creating great user experiences.

 Interested in trying out StarTree ThirdEye?